BSIE in Industrial Engineering

 Major Program Requirements

 Students earning a Bachelor of Science in Industrial Engineering are required to complete all University general education, University undergraduate requirements, degree, and major requirements, including selected foundational courses, which may fulfill some University general education requirements.
-Over half of the course work for the degree is completed in ENGR/IMSE or professionally related courses.
+Students are also required to complete one cultural awareness course which is selected from an approved list, created and maintained by the College of Engineering or which meets the Arts and Science (A&S) diversity requirement.
+Currently ECONOM 1014, which is required for the BSIE, meets this requirement.
+The curriculum is designed so that over half of the course work for the degree is completed in ENGR/IMSE or professionally related courses.

 Major Core Requirements